deltaswapio/deltaswap/whitepapers/0007_governor.md

 There are multiple potential failure modes of the bridge:
 * In scope of the Wormhole security program:
   * Bugs in the smart contract
-  * Bugs in the Guardian software
+  * Bugs in the Phylax software
-  * Guardian key compromise
+  * Phylax key compromise
 * Out of scope of the Wormhole security program:
   * Bugs in the blockchain smart contract runtime or rpc nodes
   * Forks

 Even if Wormhole's code and operations are flawless, it might still produce "invalid" messages if there is an exploit of the origin chain: "Bugs" in the origin-chain smart contract runtime that produced undesirable Wormhole messages could be patched by the community, effectively leading to a fork that reverts these Wormhole messages.
-And bugs in the rpc nodes could lead to the Guardians not having an accurate view of the on-chain state.
+And bugs in the rpc nodes could lead to the Phylaxs not having an accurate view of the on-chain state.

 If token bridge transfers are unlimited and instantaneous, a bug in a single connected chain could cause the entire token bridge to be drained.

 ## Goals

-If a Guardian decides to enable this feature:
+If a Phylax decides to enable this feature:
 * Delay Wormhole messages from registered token bridges for 24h, if their notional value is excessively large.
-* This gives the Guardian the opportunity to delete pending messages, if they were created through a software bug and not accurately represent the state of the origin chain.
+* This gives the Phylax the opportunity to delete pending messages, if they were created through a software bug and not accurately represent the state of the origin chain.
 * Protect against sybil attacks, i.e. this feature should work even if an attacker tries to make one large transfer look like organic activity by splitting it into many small transfers.

 ## Non-Goals

-* Synchronize state between Guardians.
-Each Guardian may have a slightly different view of the network, including Governor configuration, ordering and completeness of token bridge transfers, etc. The Governor is a local feature that makes decisions based on each Guardian's individual view of the network.
+* Synchronize state between Phylaxs.
+Each Phylax may have a slightly different view of the network, including Governor configuration, ordering and completeness of token bridge transfers, etc. The Governor is a local feature that makes decisions based on each Phylax's individual view of the network.
 * Prevent quality-of-service degradation attacks where one bad actor causes a majority of transfers to be delayed.

 ## High-Level Design